litalbenor/litalbenor.github.io/en/about.md

     <section class="content-section">
       <h2>Professional Background</h2>
       <p>
-        Before relocating to the UK, I worked extensively in Israel's public sector and in legal social work, gaining valuable experience in complex family dynamics and trauma-informed care.
+        Before relocating to the UK, I spent 12 years working extensively in Israel's public sector, including ongoing work with the Ministry of Defence and the Rehabilitation Section.
+I also trained at a boutique specialist practice, where I gained extensive experience treating a diverse range of clients and cases under the supervision of senior therapists.
+Through these experiences, I developed valuable expertise in complex family dynamics and trauma-informed care.
 This background has shaped my holistic understanding of the challenges individuals and couples face.
       </p>
       <p>
         I continue to develop my professional skills through ongoing training and supervision, ensuring that I offer the highest standard of care to my clients.